Help protect children from gaming harms.

 Our writers test and research products independently.
 When you buy through a link on our site we may earn a commission, but we’ll only ever publish an honest review.
 Find out more.

-If you’re specifically looking for a convenient model without a cord, we’ve put together a full expert roundup of the best cordless vacuum cleaners, as recommended by Mumsnet users.
+If you’re specifically looking for a convenient model without a cord, we’ve put together a full expert roundup of the best cordless vacuum cleaners.
 You might be deciding between an upright vacuum, a traditional cylinder model or even a robot vacuum cleaner.
 Bagged or bagless?
 Carpets or hard floors?
 And are premium brands like Dyson and Shark really worth the hype?

 How we tested the best vacuum cleaners

-Every vacuum on this page has been independently tested and reviewed by our floor care panel - MNHQ editors Natasha Gregson, Poppy O'Neill and Jenny Wonnacott, along with writer Laura Cooke and long-time home tester Alison.
-Our testers all used a scoring system across key performance areas, including suction power, ease of use, ease of emptying, and overall value for money.
+Every vacuum on this page has been independently tested and reviewed by our floor care testers - Natasha Gregson, Poppy O'Neill and Jenny Wonnacott, along with writer Laura Cooke and long-time home tester Alison.
+We also analyse hundreds of Mumsnet forum discussions to understand how vacuums perform in homes over the longer term and to identify the models Mumsnet users consistently rate.

 1